What is transcreation? Definition and meaning

 - Luxury goods

-Claudia Benetello is a communications specialist based in Milan, and has been in the business since 2005.
-As a transcreation specialist, she helps Italian and international companies and communication agencies adapt advertising and marketing copy from English and German to Italian.
-Drawing on her expertise and sensitivity, she is able to determine if a relatively faithful transposition of the source text will be effective in Italian or if the message must be reworked.
-One example is this tagline:
+I’m a communications specialist based in Milan, and have been in the business since 2005.
+As a transcreation specialist, I help Italian and international companies and communication agencies adapt advertising and marketing copy from English and German to Italian.
+Drawing on my expertise and sensitivity, I can establish if a relatively faithful transposition of the source text will be effective in Italian or if the message must be reworked.

-When you work with Dropinka®, you can count on Claudia Benetello’s comprehensive professional consultancy:
+When you work with me, you can count on my full professional consultancy:

 - Cultural and naming consultation: assessing the appropriateness of a message, copy, visual and/or brand name for the Italian market.